Powerful Yet Easy Ideas to Help Flood Victims Recover

 Volunteer with organizations that help flood victims

-This organization specializes in disaster relief and recovery and helps in short and long-term recovery efforts.
-In the immediate wake of natural disasters, All Hands and Hearts deploys volunteers to the affected areas to help rebuild schools, homes, and other community infrastructure.
-Its volunteer program houses and feeds individuals who are accepted into the program.
+Red Cross Canada responds to national and global disasters and is one of the largest humanitarian networks.
+In the immediate wake of natural disasters, Red Cross deploys volunteers to the affected areas to help rebuild schools, homes, and other community infrastructure.

-Feeding America has food banks across the country and 2,400 trucks standing by, making it easy for the organization to mobilize after natural disasters.
-In 2017, it delivered more than 100 million pounds of food, water, and supplies to communities in need.
+Food Banks Canada has food banks across the country, making it easy for the organization to mobilize after natural disasters.
 Volunteers help sort, stack, and package food that will be shipped out, among other tasks needed to keep recovery efforts up and running.

 Safety is always the primary concern when a natural disaster strikes.
 But after food, water, and health needs are met, the focus shifts to the arduous task of recovery and rebuilding.
 This is where Samaritan’s Purse comes in.
 The nonprofit takes on these construction and cleanup projects after natural disasters.
 Volunteers help with work that can include roof tarping, debris cleanup, chainsaw work, and more.

 Four of the best ways to donate to flood victims